Bruxism is a fancy name for a problem more commonly called tooth grinding.

 • Indentations on your tongue

-If you’re experiencing these symptoms, the staff members at Dr. Mark C. Marchbanks, D.D.S. have been specifically trained to provide solutions for your teeth grinding.
+If you’re experiencing these symptoms, the staff members at Dr. Mark C. Marchbanks, D.D.S. have been specifically trained to provide comfortable and effective solutions for your teeth grinding.

 Fortunately, bruxism is curable with some basic dental health care solutions.